Implementing Subscriptions in BigCommerce: Operational and Technical Aspects

 The type of subscription you select should complement your go-to-market strategy and fit the needs of your target audience.

 Separately, a subscription business model also requires a specific technology setup.
-You have to integrate this sales channel with other supporting business systems such as CRM, 3PL, and payment processing.
+You’ll need to integrate this sales channel with other supporting business systems such as CRM, 3PL, and payment processing.
 But most importantly, your ecommerce platform should allow you to implement and support retail subscriptions.

 How Does BigCommerce Handle Subscriptions?

-BigCommerce comes with a host of in-built subscription management tools.
-The integration of BigCommerce subscription apps with your store is simple and doesn’t require any coding skills.
+BigCommerce comes with a host of built-in subscription management tools.
+Integrating BigCommerce subscription apps with your store is simple and doesn’t require coding skills.
 These tools are already PCI-compliant and verified by BigCommerce.

 BigCommerce customer support team can also help you fix bugs and address other operational issues when they arise.